jl777/SuperNET/README.md

 Edit the `iguana/m_notary_testnet` file.
 Add a line with your IP address.

 Edit the `iguana/testnet.json` file.
-If you're one of the first 8 to do this, replace one of the `127.0.0.1` lines with your IP.
 Add your pubkey and name.
 Edit minsigs value to `#_of_pubkeys / 2`.
 If it's an odd amount, round down.

 Make a PR with edits to this repo.